fskrabic/toona-pwa/README.md

 # Toona

 PWA instrument tuner and metronome developed using Angular 13 and ml5.js.
 It's rushed and hacky but sometimes it also works.
-For some time.
-Might update sometimes.
+Sometimes.

 https://www.youtube.com/watch?v=SJUhlRoBL8M